-Figure 5.
-Top row: four examples of the Caltech256 category "golden-gate-bridge"; Bottom row: four examples of the Caltech101 category "bowling-ball"
+Figure 6.
+Top row: four examples of the Caltech256 category "golden-gate-bridge"; Bottom row: four examples of the Caltech101 category "bowling-ball".

-For each query image, it is homomorphically encrypted, followed by DoG, feature point detection, and feature descriptor extraction.
-Then, each query is used to find the closet category via secure descriptor comparisons among the images in the database.
+among the images in the database.
 A query image is classified into a certain category if it matches to the images belonging to that category according to SIFT feature descriptor matching most often.
 Of course, the categories a query image belongs to can also be ranked according to the number of matches in each category.
 Therefore, results regarding the top-k query are examined here.
-Table III and Table IV, respectively, show the results when top-k query, where k = 1, 2, 3, 5, 10, were adopted.
+Table 3 and Table 4, respectively, show the results when top-k query, where k = 1, 2, 3, 5, 10, were adopted.
 The digit indicates the number of correct recognition according to top-k query.
-Some pictures excerpted from two of the 23 categories are shown in Fig. 5.
+Some pictures excerpted from two of the 24 categories are shown in Fig. 6.
 It can be observed from these tables that the recognition performance between original-SIFT and HE-SIFT seems to be comparable.
 To be specific, we have the following observations.

 - If original-SIFT (slightly) outperforms HE-SIFT, we conjecture that this is mainly due to the reason that both secure SIFT feature detection and descriptor extraction are affected by privacy-preserving operations in the encrypted domain. - If HE-SIFT (slightly) outperforms original-SIFT, it is presumed that HE-SIFT captures less sophisticated features than original-SIFT since the feature length of the former is only half the latter, as we have described in Sec.
-IV-C and Sec.
-IV-E. Under this circumstance, rough feature representation more fits the experiment of near-duplicate object classification conducted here.
+4.3 and Sec.
+4.5.
+Under this circumstance, rough feature representation more fits the experiment of near-duplicate object classification conducted here.